17 June 2020

 I’m really grateful that I’ve had the opportunity and resources to start this young because it’s given me a significant leg up.
 I realised that I needed to start young during my first session at The Knowledge Society when I heard: “In order to achieve unconventional success, you have to take an unconventional path.”
 If I want to crack climate change, I can’t wait until I’m 30.

-This article was originally written and published for Daimler AG.
+This article was originally written and published for Mercedes-Benz Group AG.

 By Markus Hüfner